Enhancing the social part of ESG reports with HeartCount

 Thorough social reporting illustrates the company’s commitment to ethical practices and managing social risks to regulators and stakeholders.

-Social risks such as public backlash, labor disputes, or discrimination claims must be proactively addressed as scrutiny increases for the company to assuage potential legal and reputational threats.
+Social risks such as public backlash, labour disputes, or discrimination claims must be proactively addressed as scrutiny increases for the company to assuage potential legal and reputational threats.

 For example, many of HeartCount’s clients solved certain employee mistreatment situations thanks to the Pulse Check Feedback box, which allows clients to send direct, anonymous, and transparent feedback to the HR department, management, or executive directors.